Global Positioning System

-The Global Positioning System (GPS), originally Navstar GPS, is a satellite-based radionavigation system owned by the United States government and operated by the United States Space Force.
-It is one of the global navigation satellite systems (GNSS) that provides geolocation and time information to a GPS receiver anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.
-It does not require the user to transmit any data, and operates independently of any telephonic or Internet reception, though these technologies can enhance the usefulness of the GPS positioning information.
+The Global Positioning System (GPS) is a satellite-based hyperbolic navigation system owned by the United States Space Force and operated by Mission Delta 31.
+It is one of the global navigation satellite systems (GNSS) that provide geolocation and time information to a GPS receiver anywhere on or near the Earth where signal quality permits.
+It does not require the user to transmit any data, and operates independently of any telephone or Internet reception, though these technologies can enhance the usefulness of the GPS positioning information.
 It provides critical positioning capabilities to military, civil, and commercial users around the world.
-Although the United States government created, controls and maintains the GPS system, it is freely accessible to anyone with a GPS receiver.
+Although the United States government created, controls, and maintains the GPS system, it is freely accessible to anyone with a GPS receiver.

-The GPS project was started by the U.S. Department of Defense in 1973.
-The first prototype spacecraft was launched in 1978 and the full constellation of 24 satellites became operational in 1993.
-Originally limited to use by the United States military, civilian use was allowed from the 1980s following an executive order from President Ronald Reagan after the Korean Air Lines Flight 007 incident.
-Advances in technology and new demands on the existing system have now led to efforts to modernize the GPS and implement the next generation of GPS Block IIIA satellites and Next Generation Operational Control System (OCX). which was authorized by the U.S. Congress in 2000.

-From the early 1990s, GPS positional accuracy was degraded by the United States government by a program called Selective Availability, which could selectively degrade or deny access to the system at any time, as happened to the Indian military in 1999 during the Kargil War.
-However, this practice was discontinued on May 1, 2000, in accordance with a bill signed into law by President Bill Clinton.
-As a result, several countries have developed or are in the process of setting up other global or regional satellite navigation systems.